What Is Story Mapping? How Product Teams Move from User Journey to Ready Backlog

 Both user tasks and subtasks become the user stories you’ll implement.
 After all, a user still needs to select an event from a list to view its details or join it immediately.

-Walk the map from beginning to end with someone else at your side.
-This can be a user, a developer, a tester, or someone else with a stake in the application.
-Talk about the (types of) user of your application and how they’re using your application.
-It’s a sort of rubber duck debugging for your Story Map.
 And it’ll quite naturally bring out things you’ve missed.
 Either because you think of them yourself, or because your companion points them out.
 It turns out that for the Fun Events Club, we missed quite a few.

-When you’re walking the map with someone, take the opportunity to annotate the Story Map with other information you hear.
-Pain points in the current system, opportunities a user’s been waiting for.
-Edge cases and constraints you need to take into account.
-Write them on a sticky and stick them on the relevant card.
+When you’re walking the map with someone, take the opportunity to annotate the Story Map with other information you hear: pain points in the current system, opportunities a user’s been waiting for, etc.

-4. Put Your Pebbles in Line
+4. Put your pebbles in line

 There’s little sense in prioritizing the user activities.
 Apart from activities that won’t be used daily, it’s highly likely that something from each activity is needed to create a working whole.
-So focus on prioritizing user tasks and subtasks within each activity.
-Added advantage is that you don’t need to think about the relative importance of tasks belonging to different activities.
-In our Fun Events Club example, the subtasks are already in order of importance.
-A bit of premature optimization by your author.

-Select the tasks from each activity that are essential to create a first version that works end-to-end even if it’s still in a very rudimentary way.
+Select the tasks from each activity that are essential to create a first version that works end-to-end, even if it’s still in a very rudimentary way.
 That’s your MVP, your Minimum Viable Product.

-6. Continue Sculpting
+6. Continue sculpting

 Plan your subsequent releases by prioritizing the remaining tasks.
 It’s entirely up to you how you want to move forward.
 You can opt to prioritize the highest value stories from several or even all user activities.
 You can also opt to focus on a single activity and prioritize all but the lowest valued stories.

 And maybe the business people in your company want to take other aspects into consideration.
 They are in the best position to decide what features and stories make a good release.
-Rather than drawing lines between the stories to mark which ones go into subsequent releases, you can also rearrange the map to show releases as horizontal spans of stories.

 src: moqups.com